motech/motech/docs/source/faq.rst

 	    <managementContext createConnector="true" connectorPort="1099" rmiServerPort="1099" />
 	</managementContext>

-Next step is ActiveMQ and MOTECH restart.
+The next step is to restart ActiveMQ and MOTECH.
 To restart ActiveMQ use:

 .. code-block:: bash